mikavilpas/dotfiles/readme.md

 I have an end-to-end testing setup in [integration-tests](./integration-tests).
 It uses <https://github.com/mikavilpas/tui-sandbox> to run the tests.

+Lately I have been experimenting with implementing common development [scripts](./scripts) in rust.
+These are also e2e tested with Github Actions.

 ### Formatting

 Here is how the files in this repository are formatted.
 Since I am the only